Recipe Overview

 Wash and slice the onions, bell peppers, and mushrooms ahead of time and refrigerate.
 If you’re planning on using fresh herbs, make sure they’re washed and ready.

-Refrigerate or Freeze: Leftover chicken cacciatore can be stored in the refrigerator in a covered container for up to four days, or in the freezer for up to one month.
+Refrigerate/freeze: Leftover chicken cacciatore can be stored in the refrigerator in a covered container for up to four days, or in the freezer for up to one month.

 Reheat: To reheat, simmer over low heat in skillet until heated through.
 If frozen, thaw overnight in the refrigerator before reheating for best results.

 Chicken cacciatore, like most stews and soups, is really good leftover.
 To make it into something just a little different, remove the chicken from the bone and shred it.
-Stir the meat into the sauce, mix it with cooked pasta and about a cup of shredded mozzarella (depending on how much you have leftover), and put it into a greased casserole dish.
+Stir the meat into the sauce, mix it with cooked pasta and 1 cup shredded mozzarella (depending on how much you have leftover), and put it into a greased casserole dish.
 Top it with another ⅓ cup cheese and bake at 350°F for 25 to 30 minutes or until cheese is melted and casserole is heated through.

-More Italian Style Recipes
+More Italian-Style Recipes

-Chicken Cacciatore Recipe
+Chicken Cacciatore

 Ingredients